The Ekedahl-Oort type of Jacobians of Hermitian curves: Introduction

 \subsection{Main result}

 In this paper, we determine the $\EE$-module structure of the Dieudonn\'e module $\DD(X_q):=\DD({\rm Jac}(X_q)[p])$ for all prime powers $q=p^n$.
 This is the same as determining the isomorphism class of the $p$-torsion group scheme of ${\rm Jac}(X_q)$.
-In the main result, see Theorem \ref{Torbit}, we prove that the distinct indecomposable factors of $\DD(X_q)$ are in bijection with orbits of $\ZZ/(2^n+1) -\{0\}$ under $\Ttwo$ where $\times 2$ denotes multiplication-by-two.
-We prove that the structure of each factor is determined by the combinatorics of the orbit; in particular, we deduce that the $a$-number of each factor is odd.
+In the main result, see Theorem \ref{Torbit}, we prove that the distinct indecomposable factors of $\DD(X_q)$ are in bijection with orbits of $\ZZ/(2^n+1) -\{0\}$ under $\Ttwo$ where $\Ttwo$ denotes multiplication-by-two.
+The structure of each factor is determined by the combinatorics of the orbit, as explained in Section \ref{Sstructure2}.
+In particular, the $a$-number of each factor is odd.
 We also determine the multiplicities of the factors.
 While these multiplicities depend on $p$, the structure of each indecomposable factor depends only on $n$.
+Theorem \ref{Torbit} determines the Ekedahl-Oort type $\nu$ of ${\rm Jac}(X_{p^n})$, although an explicit formula for $\nu$ is not easy to write down for general $n$.
+In particular, $\nu$ has $2^{n-1}$ {\it break points} where the behavior of the Ekedahl-Oort sequence switches between the states of being constant and increasing, see Section \ref{Seotype} and Corollary \ref{Ckeyvalue}.

-For example, when $n=2$, the $\times 2$ map on $\ZZ/5-\{0\}$ has one orbit $\{1,2,4,3\}$.
+Examples of $\DD(X_{p^n})$ for small $n$ appear in Section \ref{Sintuition} and Example \ref{Ecasen=4}.
+When $n=2$, the $\Ttwo$ map on $\ZZ/5-\{0\}$ has one orbit $\{1,2,4,3\}$.
 Theorem \ref{Torbit} implies that the Dieudonn\'e module of ${\rm Jac}(X_{p^2})$ decomposes into $g/2$ copies of the Dieudonn\'e module of a supersingular (but not superspecial) abelian surface:

-As another example, Corollary \ref{Canumber1} implies that $\EE/\EE(F+V)$ appears as a factor of $\DD(X_q)$ if and only if $n$ is odd, in which case it appears with multiplicity $\left(p(p-1)/2\right)^n$.
-For general $n$, Theorem \ref{Torbit} determines the Ekedahl-Oort type $\nu$ of ${\rm Jac}(X_{p^n})$.
-In particular, $\nu$ has $2^{n-1}$ {\it key values} where the behavior of the Ekedahl-Oort sequence switches between the states of being constant and increasing, see Corollary \ref{Ckeyvalue}.
+For one of the applications, we determine that the $\EE$-module $\EE/\EE(F+V)$ appears as a factor of $\DD(X_q)$ if and only if $n$ is odd, in which case it appears with multiplicity $\left(p(p-1)/2\right)^n$, see Corollary \ref{Canumber1}.